Tom's Guide Verdict

 While you can use the pedaling assist mode up to 28mph, the throttle assist cuts out at 20mph.
 The assist modes can be changed using the handlebar-mounted LCD display.

-Since Ride1Up sends the bike straight to your door, you’ll need to assemble it out of the box.
+Once unboxed, you need to assemble the bike.
 The Turris definitely isn’t a straightforward build; my test bike came with the fork uninstalled, as well as one crank arm, among other things.
 If you have never built a bike before, you may want to take the bike to a shop to get it built correctly.

 Once I got pedaling, the Turris became an easy bike to enjoy.
 The assist kicks in quickly when you apply pedaling force, and only slightly less quickly when you throw on the throttle.
 I was surprised by how strong the motor felt on the higher settings (3-5).

-I took the Turris immediately to a moderately steep hill near my house to see how it performs starting from a dead stop on an incline.
+I took the Turris to a moderately steep hill to see how it'd handle starting from a dead stop on an incline.
 It did well, getting going with the help of both the throttle and the pedal-assist, with the gear shifter set to one of the easiest gears.
-But the throttle did get bogged down on its own when I tried to start without using the pedal assist.
+But the throttle got bogged down when I tried to start without using the pedal assist.

 That held true on longer but less steep climbs.
 While the throttle alone got me to the top, the assist kicked in with far more vigor if I applied power to the pedals.